DrugLib.com — Drug Information Portal

 The following laboratory adverse events have been reported with the use of nitrofurantoin; increased AST (SGOT), increased ALT (SGPT), decreased hemoglobin, increased serum phosphorus, eosinophilia, glucose-6-phosphate dehydrogenase deficiency anemia (see WARNINGS), agranulocytosis, leukopenia, granulocytopenia, hemolytic anemia, thrombocytopenia, megaloblastic anemia.
 In most cases, these hematologic abnormalities resolved following cessation of therapy.
 Aplastic anemia has been reported rarely.

-Reported by a consumer/non-health professional from Netherlands on 2007-02-01
+Reported by a physician from Denmark on 2011-10-03

-Patient: 66 year old male
+Patient: 86 year old female

 Adverse event resulted in: hospitalization